BadreeshShetty/badreeshshetty.github.io/README.md

 The article describes a data visualization challenge hosted by the Reddit community, where participants were asked to create visualizations of astronaut data provided by NASA.
 Walking through exploratory data analysis and visualization techniques used in the challenge.

-## Publication Statistics:
-The above published articles have garnered over 1 million views and have been cited in over 40 studies @ [Google Scholar](https://scholar.google.com/citations?hl=en&user=Co3P1TwAAAAJ) with a focus on machine learning and data science concepts.

-- Syndicated 4 articles in [Built-In](https://builtin.com/authors/badreesh-shetty), a reputable publisher as an expert contributor in the Data Science Domain.
-- Authored and contributed articles on Medium's [TowardsDataScience](https://medium.com/@badreeshshetty) platform, gaining 1,100 followers.